MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-QuarantinePolicy.md

 - PermissionToDownload: This permission is not used (the value 0 or 1 does nothing).
 - PermissionToAllowSender: This permission is not used (the value 0 or 1 does nothing).
 - PermissionToBlockSender
 - PermissionToRequestRelease: Don't set this permission and PermissionToRelease to the value 1.
-Set one to the 1 and the other to the 0, or set both to the value 0.
+Set one value to 1 and the other value to 0, or set both values to 0.
 - PermissionToRelease: Don't set this permission and PermissionToRequestRelease to value 1.
-Set one to the value 1 and the other to the value 0, or set both to the value 0.
+Set one value to 1 and the other value to 0, or set both values to 0.
+This permission isn't honored for messages that were quarantined as malware or high confidence phishing.
+If the quarantine policy gives users this permission, users are allowed to request the release of their quarantined malware or high confidence phishing messages as if PermissionToRequestRelease was selected instead.
 - PermissionToPreview
 - PermissionToDelete